It took me six years to get to Japan.

 Paul

 Oh, man.
-No. That would take me hours and hours to put together and I don’t have the time.
-Plus, I’m sure times and platforms change so it would be impossible for me to keep the information up-to-date and accurate.
+That would take me hours and hours to put together and I’m sure times and platforms change so it would be impossible for me to keep the information up-to-date and accurate.

 I recommend downloading the mobile app Hyperdia — you can plan your train travel out using that.
 Just enter in your destinations and it will tell you which train to take and from which platform.
 Super easy to use! :-)